Infections - Cornea & Conjunctiva

 - Persistent eye infection (3 weeks or more) with common mucus discharge.

-- Systemically, signs and symptoms might possibly include a history of vaginitis, pelvic inflammatory disease or urethritis.
+- Systemically, signs and symptoms could include a history of vaginitis, pelvic inflammatory disease or urethritis.

 - Ocular signs and symptoms include the chief complaint that an eye infection has persisted for over three weeks despite treatment with topical antibiotics.
 Mucus discharge is common.